raideno/awesome-website/README.md

 Do your changes in a separate branch and create a pull request to merge them into the `main` branch or `develop` branch if you are working on a feature.

-# TODOs

-- [ ] When clicking on a card or on multiple ones it should get selected, shift clicking when some card is already selected should select the in between; ctrl+click should also be possible.
-- [ ] Have a README version of the list automatically generated as well.
-- [ ] Auto generate contributors list.
-- [ ] Add an LLM version where it is possible to provide a github url and the LLM scrape it to generate a .yaml file from it.

-- [ ] Externalize the pushing library to a separate package.
-- [ ] Use the package to build a more general storage website, capable of storing files, images, videos, etc for personal use.
-A sort of cloud.